 Hugh Jackman, star of the holiday film Les Miserables, experienced a difficult time conceiving before adopting his children, Oscar (12) and Ava (7).
 The actor shared his story on a December episode of the talk show Katie.
 Learn more about Hugh Jackman and infertility here.

 The pain of a failed IVF cycle – Hugh Jackman and infertility

-In-vitro fertilization (IVF) resulted in miscarriage for the Jackmans, and they recall the pain even years after experiencing their silent sorrow.
-The Texas Fertility Center clinical and office team knows how devastating a miscarriage can feel, and how hard it is to talk about, particularly for couples undergoing fertility treatment to achieve pregnancy.
+In vitro fertilization (IVF) resulted in miscarriage for the Jackmans.
+They recall the pain even years after experiencing their silent sorrow.
+The Texas Fertility Center clinical and office team knows how devastating a miscarriage can feel.
+We know how hard it is to talk about, particularly for couples undergoing fertility treatment to achieve pregnancy.

 If you are grieving the loss of a baby, or know someone who needs help recovering from a miscarriage, Texas Fertility Center provides these thoughts for offering support.

 1. Listen.
 Finding the right words to say in a time of loss may not be necessary.
 Simply listening and offering silent support to each partner can speak volumes.